 According to Jamie Oliver, ‘sher ping’ translates as ‘pan-cooked filled pancakes’, but for me it means another day with Jamie in my kitchen.
 This recipe was taken from ‘Jamie’s America’ and was also shown in ‘Jamie’s American Road trip’ NYC episode.
 The recipe was introduced by a lovely lady from the north of China at her food counter in the Roosevelt Food Court.
 Even if it looks quite complicated to make, but it’s well worth mastering as they taste really great!
 Originally the pancakes are made with pork but it can be perfectly swapped for other delicious filling like chicken or seafood.
 And that was exactly what I did.
 I used just 200 gr of chicken and about a half of shredded cabbage, though recipe asks for a handful of finely grated cabbage.
 It really didn’t made any damage and we really enjoyed part of Jamie’s American food vision with Chinese flavours.

-What we need ( original recipe from Jamie’s America, page 49):
+( original recipe from Jamie’s America, page 49):

 For the dough:

 450g strong white bread flour, plus extra for dusting